 On Optimizilla, upload your photos by clicking “upload files” and then select the files you want to compress.

 Optimizilla will automatically start to compress your file, and, when done, you can download your images and add them to your article.
 The whole process should take no more than a couple of minutes.

-If you’re having problems with finding images, consider checking out Unsplash or Canva.
+If you’re having problems with finding images, consider checking out Unsplash or try transforming your own photos though Colorcinch (formerly Cartoonize).
 Unsplash has a database of royalty-free images that any site can use for free.
-Canva is a freemium image editor and creator that is simple to use for even the least experienced designers.
+Colorcinch is a freemium image editor and creator that is simple to use for even the least experienced designers.
+We like that a version of it is free for as long as you'd like and the upgrade gives you more features.
+Win, win!
 Between these two sites, you should be able to quickly and easily fill your page with images that help readers engage with your content.